pulumi/docs/content/docs/concepts/config.md

 - /docs/intro/concepts/config/
 ---

-In many cases, different stacks for a single project will need differing values.
-For instance, you may want to use a different size for your AWS EC2 instance, or a different number of servers for your Kubernetes cluster between your development and production stacks.
+In many cases, different stacks for a single project often require differing values to accommodate various environments and requirements.
+For example, your development stack might use smaller AWS EC2 instances or fewer servers in a Kubernetes cluster compared to your production stack because development environments are primarily used for coding, testing, and debugging, which generally involve fewer users and lower loads compared to production environments.
+Reducing resource usage in development environments helps lower costs and speeds up deployment cycles.

+You can normally configure and access these types of parameters via shell environment variables, but we recommend using configuration instead, especially for multi-stack collaboration scenarios.

+> All shell environment variables are passed to the running program and can be accessed using standard runtime APIs, such as `process.env` in Node.js and `os.environ` in Python, which can also be used for dynamic behavior.
+Configuration is preferable, however, because it is designed for multi-stack collaborative scenarios.

-Pulumi offers a configuration system for managing such differences.
-Instead of hard-coding the differences, you can store and retrieve configuration values using a combination of the [CLI](/docs/cli/) and the programming model.
+Pulumi provides a configuration system to manage these differences without hard-coding them.
+You can store and retrieve configuration values using a combination of the [CLI](/docs/cli/) and the programming model.

 The key-value pairs for any given stack are stored in [your project's stack settings file](/docs/concepts/projects#stack-settings-file), which is automatically named `Pulumi.<stack-name>.yaml`.
-You can typically ignore this file, although you may want to check it in and version it with your project source code.
+You can typically ignore this file, although you may want to check it in and version it with your project source code so that your team can gain visibility into current values, who changed them, and when changes were made.
+This practice enhances collaboration, accountability, and traceability, ultimately leading to more reliable and maintainable infrastructure configurations.

 ## Configuration Options {#config-stack}